markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/accounts-and-services.md

 Ideally a sandbox program or a non-sandbox Development environment is available for use.

-Note that a local AEM SDK is insufficient to full complete this tutorial, as the local AEM SDK cannot communicate with Asset Compute microservices, instead a true AEM as a Cloud Service environment is required.
+Note that a local AEM SDK is insufficient to complete this tutorial, as the local AEM SDK cannot communicate with Asset Compute microservices, instead a true AEM as a Cloud Service environment is required.

 ## Adobe Project Firefly{#adobe-project-firefly}